neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 6.2 Preliminary Testing with the Starter Datasets: Frequency Count of the Algorithms

 For the simpler algorithms, measuring frequency counts was pretty straightforward.
 Algorithms like insertion sort and selection sort were the easiest to configure for this, since they had no subroutines.
 Merge sort, tim sort, and heap sort were slightly more difficult because of the recursions they employed, but they were still relatively manageable.
 The real difficulty came with smooth sort.
 Smooth sort used so many helper functions I had to decide which ones to include and which ones to regard as just "math operations".

-I could follow the rule of incrementing the counter at the start of every loop and the start of every function call, but I had to choose which one of these made sense to count.
-For instance, one of the loops in smooth sort did nothing but iterate through the bits of a single `unsigned int` and performed some basic arithmetic on them.
+Initially, I came up with a decent rule of thumb: the counter would only be incremented *at the start of every loop and at the start of every function call*.
+But given the convoluted nature of smooth sort, that rule wasn't rigid enough.
+For instance, one of the loops used by smooth sort did nothing but iterate through the bits of a single `unsigned int` and performed some basic arithmetic on them.
 It didn't make sense to count the loop as a sequence of many different instructions because the loop as a whole just did a single math operation (or to put it another way, the math operation I was performing with a loop probably wouldn't use an explicit loop in other languages).
 In the end, I struck a compromise and made sure that **the functions and loops that were meant to *iterate through records* were counted**.
 This was how I defined the frequency counts for all the algorithms.

 | Dataset / Algorithm   | Insertion Sort  | Selection Sort  | Heap Sort   | Merge Sort  | Smooth Sort | Tim Sort    |
 | --------------------- | --------------- | --------------- | ----------- | ----------- | ----------- | ----------- |